Generalization of Geometric Graph Neural Networks with Lipschitz Loss Functions: Appendix

 The generalization gap of GNN composed of low-pass filters and normalized Lipschitz nonlinearities, which is in the same setting as Proposition \ref{prop:prob-diff} is defined to be

-which measures the difference between the optimal empirical risk and the optimal statistical risk of the GNN over the sampled graph from the manifold.
-Based on the convergence results that we have derived, we can bound the generalization gap in the following theorem. \begin{theorem} Suppose we have a GNN trained on $(\bbx_{N},\bbG_{N})$ with $N$ nodes sampled i.i.d. with measure $\mu$ over $\ccalM$, the generalization gap GA is bounded in probability at least $1-\delta$ that,
+which measures the difference between the optimal empirical risk and the optimal statistical risk of the GNN over the sampled graph from the manifold. {We note that by defining it in this way, the actual training loss, reflected by $P_E^*$, can be used to upper bound $P_S^*$.
+This provides a performance guarantee of the GNN over the whole dataset. } Based on the convergence results that we have derived, we can bound the generalization gap in the following theorem. \begin{theorem} Suppose we have a GNN trained on $(\bbx_{N},\bbG_{N})$ with $N$ nodes sampled i.i.d. with measure $\mu$ over $\ccalM$, the generalization gap GA is bounded in probability at least $1-\delta$ that,

 \end{theorem} We observe that the generalization gap $GA$ defined as \eqref{eqn:ga} decreases with the number of sampled points over the manifold $N$.
 Unlike previous results, we do not place any restrictions on the VC dimension or Rademacher complexities of the functions.
-We require that the graphs be sampled from the same underlying manifold.
+We require that the graphs be sampled from the same underlying manifold, .
 Furthermore, the generalization gap increases with the manifold dimension $d$.
-That is to say, for a higher manifold complexity, we need to sample more points to achieve a satisfying generalization gap.
+That is to say, for a higher manifold complexity, we need to sample more points to achieve a satisfying generalization gap. {While in most practical scenarios, manifolds are often low-dimensional, especially those associated with physical systems or image manifolds, as demonstrated in \cite{talmon2015manifold, osher2017low, van2008visualizing}.}

-\myparagraph{Remark} This conclusion can also be extended to multi-layer and multi-feature neural network architectures, as the neural network is cascaded by layers of filters and nonlinearities.
+\myparagraph{Remark 1} This conclusion can also be extended to multi-layer and multi-feature neural network architectures, as the neural network is cascaded by layers of filters and nonlinearities.
 The generalization gap may propagate across layers which indicates the increasing of the generalization gap of multi-layer and multi-feature GNNs with the size of the architecture, which we will further verify in Section \ref{sec:sim}.

+{\myparagraph{Remark 2} The analysis of the generalization of GNNs on node classification tasks can be extended to graph classification tasks if we consider a linear combination of the node-wise outputs of the GNNs.
+The empirical risk $\EmpRiskGraph$ and the statistical risk $\StatRiskGraph$ are defined as the summation of loss functions over a set of graphs, with each graph sampled from a manifold within a manifold set.}